mjbondra/brewGet/README.md

 ######Dependency Notes

 brewGet is built with [Koa](http://koajs.com/), which requires Node 0.11.9 or greater, and that Node be run with the `--harmony` flag.
-Alernatively, the current stable branch (Node 0.10.x) can be used in conjunction with [gnode](https://github.com/TooTallNate/gnode).
+Alternatively, the current stable branch (Node 0.10.x) can be used in conjunction with [gnode](https://github.com/TooTallNate/gnode).
 See [Koa](http://koajs.com/) documentation for additional notes.

 ###Getting Started